Joy in Medicine™ Health System Recognition Program

 • Build awareness of solutions that promote joy in medicine and spur investment within health systems to reduce physician burnout.

-View the updated 2024 program guidelines for a comprehensive look at the program’s eligibility and recognition criteria to guide your application.
+View the Joy in Medicine guidelines for a comprehensive look at the program’s eligibility and recognition criteria.

-Register to attend informal virtual drop-in hours to discuss the program with AMA staff and ask questions about the 2024 application.
-There will be nine drop-in hours hosted from November through February.
-Add these drop-in hours to your calendar today:
+Register now for our annual program informational webinar and 8 informal virtual drop-in hours for applicants to discuss the program with AMA staff and ask questions about the 2025 application.

-Before submitting an application, systems must meet the following eligibility criteria:
+Before submitting an application, health systems must meet the following eligibility criteria:

 3. Assessment of physician well-being

-Complete an assessment of physician well-being conducted in the last three years using one of the following validated tools:
+Applicants must have completed an assessment of physician well-being in the last three years using one of the following validated tools:

 • Maslach Burnout Inventory